TaskPort for Jira — Documentation

 - Choose which pages and databases TaskPort can access:

-- Select specific pages/databases you want to sync with Jira, or
+- Select specific pages/databases you want to create Jira issues from, or

 - Select all pages if you prefer broader access.